DabhiNavaghan/share_pro/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [project maintainer's email].
+Please report unacceptable behavior to dabhinvavaghan6@gmail.com.

 ## How Can I Contribute?